-Students should file their FAFSA or CADAA prior to March 2nd to be considered for a Cal Grant for the following school year.
+Students should file their FAFSA or CADAA before March 2nd to be considered for a Cal Grant for the next school year.
 Community college students who missed the March 2nd deadline may still apply by filing a FAFSA or CADAA prior to September 2nd.
-In addition, each student must ensure that a verification of grade point average (GPA) be sent to the California Student Aid Commission (CSAC).
-All students who have completed 16 units (not including English as a Second Language or basic skills courses) as of the end of the previous semester at LPC will have their GPA automatically sent electronically to CSAC.
-Other students should contact Financial Aid for assistance in determining which school/college is required to complete GPA verification.
+In addition, students must ensure that a verification of grade point average (GPA) is sent to the California Student Aid Commission (CSAC).
+All students who have completed 16 units (not including English as a Second Language or basic skills courses) at the end of the previous semester at LPC will have their GPA automatically sent electronically to CSAC.
+Other students should contact the Financial Aid Office for assistance in determining which school/college is required to complete GPA verification.